 Supply and System Impact: Changes to parking regulations will allow for efficient use of land, which reduces the cost of development and provides for more units developed on a site.
-It is also anticipated these changes may encourage new affordable housing by providing developers additional flexibility for site design without the requirement for a development review process, such as contract zoning, particularly on smaller infill sites, increasing affordability and reducing sprawl.
+It is also anticipated these changes may encourage new affordable housing by providing developers additional flexibility for site design without the requirement for an additional development approval process, such as contract zoning, particularly on smaller infill sites, increasing affordability and reducing sprawl.

-Initiative 5: Review and Propose Zoning Bylaw Amendments for Accessory Dwellings (under way)
+Initiative 5: Remove Barriers to Accessory Dwellings Development (under way)

-Description: Review and propose Zoning Bylaw amendments for accessory dwellings to remove barriers including, but not limited to, the potential to allow for up to two accessory dwellings on a site and two-storey garden and garage suites in newer neighbourhoods.
+Description: Propose Zoning Bylaw amendments for accessory dwellings to remove barriers including, but not limited to, the potential to allow for up to two accessory dwellings on a site and two-storey garden and garage suites in newer neighbourhoods.